oracle-livelabs/database-maa/recovery-service/on-demand-backup/on-demand-backup.md

 8. Select one of the two Backup retention period options:

-9. Retain backup per backup retention policy will create the an incremental backup
+    - Retain backup per backup retention policy will create the an incremental backup

-10. Specify long-term backup retention period will create a full backup from existing Recovery Service backups
+    - Specify long-term backup retention period will create a full backup from existing Recovery Service backups

+9. Click "Create"

 ## Task 2: Monitor the on-demand backup

-1. The on-demand backup task will appear under Resources | Work requests in the lower left of the database details page.
+1. The on-demand backup task will appear under "Work requests" in the top right of the database details page.
     > **Note:** it may take 10-20 seconds to appear.
     ![Work request list that shows the backup work](images/backup_work_request.png)

 2. The backup will complete in approximately 10 minutes and the state will show Succeeded

-3. The backup will also appear under "Resources | Backups" with the name provided in Task 1 above
+3. The backup will also appear under "Backups" with the name provided in Task 1 above
     ![Active backup under backups](images/jobs_backup.png)

-Note: "Long-term backup" type which appears in the backup history
+Note: "Long-term backup" type which appears in the backup history, if that backup option was selected in Task 1.

 ## Learn More